Please ensure Javascript is enabled for purposes of website accessibility

 In the Assurance of Voluntary Compliance (AVC), Round One commits to making modifications to its admission policies.
 The agreement covers each of the company’s four Pennsylvania locations.

-State and federal disability laws require public accommodations to make reasonable modifications to allow people with disabilities to experience the full and equal enjoyment of goods and services unless the accommodation would impose an undue burden, directly threaten health or safety, or fundamentally alter the nature of the offered goods or services.
+State and federal require public accommodations to make reasonable modifications to allow people with disabilities to experience the full and equal enjoyment of goods and services unless the accommodation would impose an undue burden, directly threaten health or safety, or fundamentally alter the nature of the offered goods or services.